 Make-up work and tests will be permitted at the discretion of the teacher if an absence is an excused absence.
-Students must make every effort to learn any skills missed that were introduced during their absence; one day for each day missed, as long as the absence is excused, will be given to turn work in.
+Students must make every effort to learn any skills missed that were introduced during their absence.
+In the event of a long-term illness or an excused absence, one day will be given for each day missed to submit work to teachers.